tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 With all that out of the way, sit back, relax, put on your thinking cap and let's begin!

 ## Introduction: So What Is The Coronavirus Really?
+WHO (pun intended) else is in the family?

 ![Classification]({{site.baseurl}}/images/virus.gif)

 To understand the enemy in all its gory depth, we first have to get an image of what a virus actually is.
 Viruses are a huge topic and have a whole academic field in their own right.
 However, we only need a very minute portion of that field here.

 It might come as a surprise to you that in the world of biology, viruses are considered to be neither alive nor dead!
 We'll see very shortly why that is the case.